technicalclipper/scrape2sui/README.md

 ## Solution

-Sui2Scrape establishes a **verifiable payment protocol** where access to encrypted content requires on-chain proof of payment.
+Sui2Scrape implements the **x402 payment protocol**—an open standard for HTTP 402 payments.
+The system establishes a **verifiable payment protocol** where access to encrypted content requires on-chain proof of payment.
 The system combines:

 - **Sui blockchain** for payment verification and access control
 - **Walrus decentralized storage** for encrypted content hosting